 Buy land, they’re not making it anymore. – Mark Twain.

-This logic is applicable to any asset where the supply is limited, and the demand is ever-lasting.
+This logic applies to any asset where the supply is limited, and the demand is ever-lasting.
 In the last quarter of a century, we have seen virtual assets create billionaires, rewarding their foresight to buy and hold online real estate ahead of everyone else.

 Oil or gold or timber were the rages in the 1850s.
 Today NFTs or crypto assets are the coolest kids on the block…

 In the 90s, domain names were the open-range land parcels of the internet.

 Let’s see what a domain name is worth…

 There are over 360 million domain names registered globally with 5 million new domain names added annually.
 Creating a unique marketplace for traders, investors, and speculators.

 There are THREE things to consider when valuing a domain name.